open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated OWT server, OpenH264 library is required.
 See [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) section for more details.

+If you want to set up video conference service with SVT-HEVC Encoder on Ubuntu 18.04/16.04 LTS(not supported on CentOS).
+See [Deploy SVT-HEVC Encoder Library](#Conferencesection2_3_6) section for more details.

 If you want to set up video conference service powered by GPU-accelerated OWT server through Intel® Media SDK, please follow the below instructions to install server side SDK on CentOS* 7.6 where the video-agents run.

 If you are working on the following platforms with the integrated graphics, please install Intel® Media SDK.